Registered Disability Savings Plan

 - in the case of a registered plan strip, the amount of the registered plan strip

-For taxes payable on an advantage after March 22, 2017, you must file using Form RC339, Individual Return for Certain Taxes for RRSPs, RRIFs, RESPs or RDSPs.
+For taxes payable on an advantage you must file using Form RC339, Individual Return for Certain Taxes for RRSPs, RRIFs, RESPs or RDSPs.

 Note

-When an advantage is extended by the issuer of an RDSP, the issuer, and not the holder, is liable for the tax.
-If the RDSP issuer is liable for this tax before March 23, 2017, the issuer must file Form T3GR, Group Income Tax and Information Return for RRSP, RRIF, RESP, or RDSP Trusts.
-After March 22, 2017, the issuer must file Form RC298, Advantage Tax Return for RRSP, TFSA, or RDSP issuers, RESP Promoters or RRIF Carriers.
+When an advantage is extended by the issuer of an RDSP, the issuer and not the holder is liable for the tax.
+The issuer must file Form RC298, Advantage Tax Return for RRSP, TFSA, FHSA or RDSP issuers, RESP promoters or RRIF carriers, with a payment for any balance due, no later than June 30 following the end of calendar year.

-For more information, see Income Tax Folio S3-F10-C3, Advantages – RRSPs, RESPs, RRIFs, RDSPs, and TFSAs.
+For more information, see Income Tax Folio S3-F10-C3, Advantages – RRSPs, RESPs, RRIFs, RDSPs, FHSAs and TFSAs.

 We may waive or cancel all or part of the taxes if we determine it is fair to do so after reviewing all factors, including whether: